2022 Arcade Year-In-Review

 One place I know I did not excel in was promoting the party room.
 We did get some parties yes, but parties are huge money makers for most arcades out there.
 I should have been much more aggressive in promoting it but this is an area where I lacked experience.

-I’ve long felt that the issue of copying everyone else is that then you don’t stand out… but if standing out isn’t successful then I suppose there’s no value there.
-They’re doing what works, I’m not and expecting to get a similar result.
+I’ve long felt that the issue of going the route one, lowest common denominator way is that then you don’t stand out… but if standing out isn’t successful then I suppose there’s no value there.
+They’re doing what works, I’m not, and expecting to get a similar result.
 Granted, my original location, despite competing with an FEC within walking distance, is still managing and doing all right.
 Pretty much every month sees it doing double or more (like 2.5x) the business that Ogden did.
 So location does matter a lot but I still am wondering if I should be doing something different than what I am presently doing.

-Funny how I’ve had several people lately (including just an hour ago) telling me how they love that I still use tokens…but reality is that consumers prefer cards and it shows with the earnings.
+It is funny how I’ve had several people lately (including one just an hour ago as of this post) telling me how they love that I still use tokens… but reality is that consumers prefer cards and it shows with the earnings.
 I know that I should have a card system but that’s easy to say when you’re swimming in money and spending $25k or so is an afterthought – unfortunately for me, I still can’t afford one of these systems.
 That said, once I’ve settled the closure of Ogden, such a system is likely going to be my next purchase.

 So, those are my thoughts on this failure – perhaps as an outsider, if you’re still reading this far, you can see something else I screwed up on.
 Just don’t take the failure of one of my locations as a sign that the End is Nigh for all arcades out there.
 There are many, many factors that go into the success or failure of any business.
 Arcades can make money – no, most won’t get rich from it (by what I see, a majority become wealthy in some other business, then run an arcade business or chain with the gains they made elsewhere), but they’re still a great way to have fun and escape the world.